Skip to content

 Tip for sensitive skin: If you’ve reacted to natural products before, it’s often because of high levels of sodium bicarbonate.
 Look for a deodorant without baking soda or a magnesium-based option labelled for sensitive skin.

 New evidence guide: Confused by “alum vs aluminium” on deodorant labels?
 Read our clinical explainer to see what science actually says.
-Alum vs Aluminium in Deodorants — Evidence Guide.
+Alum vs Aluminium in Deodorants — Evidence Guide .

-Natural Deodorant Formats
+Natural Deodorant Formats (What Works Best in Australia)

 Performance depends on your sweat rate, fabrics, reapplication habits and the active system used.
 Start with a format you’ll apply consistently.
+In the Australian summer, that often means a magnesium-based stick or paste for very hot days, and a lighter roll-on or crystal for everyday office wear.

 Natural Deodorant Formats: Pros & Cons